johron/moose/README.md

 - [x] Config system
 - [ ] Finish editor features, newlines, tabs, cursor movement, scroll, modes
 - [ ] Figure out global modes? how will this work??
+- [ ] More advanced rendering
   - [ ] Drawing multiple panels in one workspace, layout etc
+  - [ ] Command bar, should this be global, or managed per panel? registered commands may only be per panel.
 - [ ] Lua plugin system
+  - [ ] To start: Syntax highlighting for editor panel.
+Editor Plugins.
+Editor panel needs to expose a plugin API?
+  - [ ] Later: Custom panels, shortcuts, ..,